nstme/serbaeva/README.md

-# Personal Website
+# serbaeva.com

-## Coming soon
+## Profile website

-Current WIP built from scratch with HTML, CSS and love.
+Current WIP built from scratch with HTML, CSS, love, and deployed on Netlify.